Commercial insurance options

 It’s common to pay more for commercial auto coverage in a large city like Sioux Falls than in a smaller city like Yankton.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
 Areas susceptible to weather-related events, such as tornadoes and floods, are also factors.

 The distance you routinely travel can influence your commercial auto rate.
 A vehicle with a local route within Rapid City’s municipal limits is considered lower risk than a vehicle with a regional route that covers the entire Black Hills region.

 The amount of coverage you need affects your premium.
 Policyholders with the South Dakota state minimum limits of 25/50/25 will pay less than a policyholder needing a combined single limit of $1M.

 Uninsured motorist (UM) and underinsured motorist (UIM) coverages are also required.
-UM protects if you’re injured in an accident by someone who doesn’t have insurance or if involved in a hit-and-run.
+UM protects if someone who doesn’t have insurance injuries you or if you’re involved in a hit-and-run accident.
 UIM protects if you’re injured in an accident by someone who doesn’t have enough liability coverage to pay for your medical expenses.

 Browse more examples of professions we insure.